Prix Italia

-The drive for quality and responsibility of the Prix Italia resulted in Signis (former Unda) (The International Catholic organisation for Radio and Television) having its own jury for the first time in 1997 Prix Italia's edition held in Ravenna.
-The three-member jury consisted of Victor Sunderaj, Secretary General of Unda, John McDonald, producer for Scottish Television, and Rita Lefevere, producer for Belgian Radio and Television (BRTN).
-The goal of this jury was the rewarding of a television programme that supported human dignity.
-The first award of Unda was given to the producers of Child Molesters: On the Trail of Sex Offenders.
-"The producers achieved more than the mere promotion of human dignity: they fought for it", explained the Unda jury in its motivation.
-Since 2002, the Unda jury has been changed into the SIGNIS jury.

 History

 The Prix Italia was established in Capri in 1948.
 Originally dedicated only to radio works, starting from 1957 it also included television works, and from 1998, the competition has also awarded multimedia projects created on web digital platforms.
 Over the years it has been hosted in many of the most famous Italian cities of art.

-The idea of an international radio award was proposed in 1948 by director general of Rai, Salvino Sernesi, the director of programmes Giulio Razzi and the director of the drama and revue sector, the playwright Sergio Pugliese.
+The idea of an international radio award was proposed in 1948 by the director general of Rai, Salvino Sernesi, the director of programmes Giulio Razzi and the director of the drama and revue sector, the playwright Sergio Pugliese.
 On 13 September of the same year in Capri, the delegations of fourteen radio organisations representing Austria, the Vatican State, Egypt, France, Great Britain, Italy, the Principality of Monaco, The Netherlands, Poland, Portugal, Sweden, Switzerland, Czechoslovakia and Trieste (which was then a free territory).
 On that same occasion, the regulations were drawn up and the international prize was officially established.

+Organisation

+More than one hundred public and private radio and television organisations representing 57 countries from the five continents form and outline the community of the Prix Italia which is in continuous evolution.
+Unique in the world, among International festivals and prizes, is the organisational and decision-making body of the Prix.
+The delegates of broadcasting members decide and resolve the editorial outline and elect the President.